yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-One-Forms-on-Manifold/2018-08-20-Vectors-and-One-Forms-on-Manifold.md

 \end{align*}
 $$

 Well, that is one boring result.
 Turns out that this "one form" can be completely written in the form of integration.
+It actually makes great sense if you think of covectors (integration) as counter-parts of vectors (differentiation).

 Still, the expression deserves more investigation.
-Leaving the context of vectors and covectors aside, the expression $\Eqn{directional-derivative}$ as function's derivative show that if two functions $f$ and $g$ have the same differential at $t=t _ 0$,
+Ignoring the context of vectors and covectors, the expression $\Eqn{directional-derivative}$ as function's derivative show that if two functions $f$ and $g$ have the same differential at $t=t _ 0$,

 $$
 \d f=\sum \Partial{f}{x^i}\d x^i=\d g \notag